-Funding: Department Budget Responsible Agency: Community Development Department Objectives: ▪ Continue to annually monitor underutilized properties and sites that have a potential for alternative housing options and offer the information to interested developers on an on-going basis. ▪ Rezone underutilized commercial, office, and or industrial space, as appropriate, to facilitate use for alternative housing types on or before October 2023, and then annually as opportunities arise. ▪ Develop, as part of a zoning ordinance update, measures that encourage affordability by design (e.g., smaller, more efficient and flexibly-design living spaces). ▪ Where appropriate, utilize the City's regulatory powers (e.g., land use and fees) to encourage development of alternative housing including care facilities for 7+ individuals in residential zones. ▪ Evaluate and implement a development fee structure for these units based on a per square foot basis rather than per unit basis. ▪ Encourage innovative housing structures, such as micro-unit housing and new shared and intergenerational housing models to help meet the housing needs of aging adults, students, and lower-income individuals citywide.
+Funding: Department Budget Responsible Agency: Community Development Department Objectives: ▪ Continue to annually monitor underutilized properties and sites that have a potential for alternative housing options and offer the information to interested developers on an on-going basis, prioritizing areas with higher rates of lower-income households such as Downtown Banning and East Banning. ▪ Consider rezoning underutilized commercial, office, and or industrial space, as appropriate, to facilitate use for alternative housing types. ▪ Develop, as part of a zoning ordinance update, measures that encourage affordability by design (e.g., smaller, more efficient and flexibly-design living spaces). ▪ Where appropriate, utilize the City's regulatory powers (e.g., land use and fees) to encourage development of alternative housing including care facilities for 7+ individuals in residential zones.

+▪ Evaluate and implement a development fee structure for shared or micro-units based on a per square foot basis rather than per unit basis.▪ Encourage innovative housing structures, such as micro-unit housing and new shared and intergenerational housing models to help meet the housing needs of aging adults, students, and lower-income individuals citywide.
+Provide technical and financial assistance to support the development of innovative housing types (SROs, co-operating housing, or tiny homes) to serve at least five households with special housing needs by 2029.
 Timeframe: This program should be monitored annually and implemented on an ongoing basis through the remainder of the planning period.